Creating Levels in Sonic Heroes

 Once your model is imported and saved, you can check Show Collision or use the X shortcut to display it.
 The file's quadtree can be displayed as well if Show QuadTree is checked, although there's not too much need for this except maybe for debugging purposes.
 If you test your model and notice collision is buggy in some parts (such as floor clipping), it's probably because some of your meshes have too many triangles.
 Try simplifying the mesh, and if you absolutely can't, split it into 2 or more.

-When creating your collision model, you must name your meshes so each one of them represents a different part of the level.
+When creating your collision model, you must name your meshes so they represent different parts of the level.
 In HPP's readme, you can find a full list of flags which can be appended to the mesh name with an underscore _ and one of the following letters to set the collision type for that mesh: